chriskrycho/v5.chriskrycho.com/content/breaking-up-with-social-media.md

 [roden-27]: https://craigmod.com/roden/027/

-[^draft-2]: in a newsletter he published after I had already written two full drafts of this post: it was confirmation, not inspiration.

 ## II.
 The Costs

 I have long observed that my use of Twitter hijacks my mental habits in many other contexts.[^slack] I find myself responding to a book’s ideas not with consideration but with ideas for clever or snarky tweets.
 (This happened to me multiple times on this trip, including after I had already drafted and repeatedly revised this post!)
 It is not only Twitter which can have this effect, of course: I have experienced it with blogging as well.
 But I find that this particularly twisted, *distracted* form of thinking increases in direct proportion to the amount I use Twitter, and much less so with other forms of writing.

-[^slack]: So do a number of other platforms, whose use I am reconsidering as well—mostly anything *chat*-like.

 Twitter misaligns my mind even when I am away from it.
 It discourages *thought*.
 As Mod put it, “if you’re not careful, tweets and their ilk can burn all your fuel with nothing to show.”
 Exactly that.
 I spend time on Twitter and come out feeling like I have done *something* but in reality the cycles spent there are pure waste.
 No thought.
 No writing.
 No learning.[^learned] No time spent with my family or friends.
 Nothing but more fodder for the [data factory] and the advertisement money it generates.

 [data factory]: https://stratechery.com/2018/data-factories/

-[^learned]: Not *truly* learned.
-A new fact found, perhaps, but facts acquired are not the same as learning done.
-More rarely, a link to a place I *can* learn something.
-But such links exist in many places!

 The counter-arguments mount up, of course—as they do whenever we think of eliminating a pleasurable vice: